justynapt/geneticimprovementofsoftware.github.io/cfp.md

 * Research papers (an eight page limit)
 * Position papers (a two page limit)

-We encourage authors to submit early and in-progress work.
-The workshop emphasises interaction and discussion.

 All papers should be submitted as a PDF in the [ACM conference format](https://www.acm.org/publications/proceedings-template) via EasyChair ([https://easychair.org/conferences/?conf=gi2019](https://easychair.org/conferences/?conf=gi2019)).
 The Workshop on Genetic Improvement uses double-blind review --- Please anonymise authorship information prior to submission.